Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-12-03-how-to-freak-out-the-tattooed.md

 ---
 layout: post
-title: 'How To Freak Out The Tattooed'
+title: "How To Freak Out The Tattooed"
 date: 03-Dec-2013
 categories: tbd
 ---